noqqe/why-openbsd.rocks/content/fact/configuration-syntax.md

 title: "Configuration syntax"
 ---

-All OpenBSD daemons config files follow a certain scheme. scheme is similar to [pf](/pf).
-Even though there is no clear specification, the unified and readable syntax and vocabulary make OpenBSDs daemons easy to understand.
+All daemons written by and for OpenBSD have config files following a certain scheme;
+this scheme is similar to [pf](/pf).
+Even though there is no formal specification, the unified and readable syntax and vocabulary make OpenBSDs daemons easy to understand and configure.

 acme-client.conf
 ```